 Physically Prepare Your Dog

 Just like you, your dog needs to be in shape to undertake a hike.
 First off: all puppies less than a year old should probably be left at home.
 The demanding nature of hiking—uneven trails, steep inclines, long distances—is often too much for their young bodies.
 In some cases, hiking can even cause permanent harm to puppies’ still-developing bones and joints.
 For adults: weight, age, and breed should all be considered.
 Older or overweight dogs are obviously not the best candidates for hiking.
 Snub-nosed and smaller dogs also tend to have more trouble with hiking than other breeds (though they often excel on shorter, easier hikes)

 Fortunately, conditioning your dog for hiking is not difficult.
-In fact, the process is not dissimilar from how humans prepare for hiking.
+In fact, the process is similar to how humans prepare for hiking.
 Training should start with small walks and slowly progress to higher mileage and more difficult terrain.
-The aim is to build up your dog’s endurance and to toughen their paw pads, too.
+The aim is to build up your dog’s endurance and toughen their paw pads.
 If you see your dog licking their paws, panting excessively, lagging behind or tucking up their tail, you should stop, rest and give your dog some water and a snack.
 These are signs of an exhausted dog.
 With proper and patient physical training, your dog should be ready for their first hike in just a few weeks.

 Train Your Dog For Obedience